Introduction

 AI account-oriented platforms are on the crossroads of fintech, enterprise software and AI.
 Early-stage funding is often centered around product validation: can the AI accurately categorize transactions, identify anomalies, and integrate with core financial systems?
 Generally, seed and pre-seed rounds can focus on proving technical feasibility and early user traction.
 Series A and beyond generally needs some repeatability in revenue models, definable unit economics, and defensible data advantages that improve model performance over time.

-Investors who evaluate these opportunities want to see three things: a great technical team, an understanding of how customers are acquired, and KPIs that reflect retention as well as revenue growth.
+Investors who evaluate these opportunities want to see three things: A great technical team, an understanding of how customers are acquired, and KPIs that reflect retention as well as revenue growth.
 For founders, the pre-funding narrative connecting engineering progress to tangible customer outcomes—fewer close times, less manual reconciliation or faster audit readiness—needs to be constructed.

 Leading use of funds: product, go-to-market, and people